Buntkicktgut: Representative teams

-Special talents and players from buntkicktgut may play for one of the intercultural street football league's representative teams – e.g. FC Interculturale München.
-Every buntkicktgut location has a representative team which competes at events, festivals and international trial tournaments (like the FC Bayern Youth Cup).
+Special talents and players from Buntkicktgut may play for one of the intercultural street football league's representative teams – e.g. FC Interculturale München.
+Every Buntkicktgut location has a representative team which competes at events, festivals and international trial tournaments (such as the FC Bayern Youth Cup).

 ‘Open door’ ethos

-It is not only the small financial contribution (entry fee from €30 per team) to the street football league that attracts children and young people to buntkicktgut.
+It is not only the small financial contribution (entry fee from €30 per team) to the street football league that attracts children and young people to Buntkicktgut.
 The offices in the old fire station in Munich's West Side are a port of call for active players, past and future.
 No matter what reason brings them there, the doors of the offices are always open to young people.
-The employees and the participating young people fulfil their organisational tasks and also provide an educational service.
+The employees and the participating young people fulfill their organisational tasks and also provide an educational service.
 The ‘open door’ ethos removes the barrier between coaches and players, and promotes direct interaction with the children.
-As a result, the young people get to know the daily routine and organisational structure of an ambitious, dynamic social project like buntkicktgut from both the inside and the outside.
+As a result, the young people get to know the daily routine and organisational structure of an ambitious, dynamic social project like Buntkicktgut from both the inside and the outside.

 Refugee work

-The buntkicktgut street football workers (SFW) organise and run training sessions for refugees.
+The Buntkicktgut street football workers (SFW) organize and run training sessions for refugees.
 In and around Munich alone, 30 training sessions are put on weekly involving 400 to 600 refugees, mostly unaccompanied refugee minors (URMs).
-Also in the buntkicktgut locations in Berlin, Dortmund, Düsseldorf and Niederbayern (Straubing, Dingolfing and Landshut) the street football workers are experiencing increasing demand for sports programmes for young immigrants.
+Also in the Buntkicktgut locations in Berlin, Dortmund, Düsseldorf and Niederbayern (Straubing, Dingolfing and Landshut) the street football workers are experiencing increasing demand for sports programs for young immigrants.